List of Argentine submissions for the Academy Award for Best International Feature Film

 Argentina has submitted films for the Academy Award for Best International Feature Film since 1961.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The award was not created until the 1956 Academy Awards, in which a competitive Academy Award of Merit, known as the Best Foreign Language Film Award, was created for non-English speaking films, and has been given annually since.

-Previously, in 1948, Argentina participated with Luis César Amadori's Dios se lo pague for an Honorary Award to the best foreign-language film released in the United States, making it the first Argentine film to be presented in the Academy Awards.
-It lost to Monsieur Vincent.
-These awards were not competitive, as there were no nominees but simply a winner every year that was voted on by the Board of Governors of the Academy.
+The Argentina nominee is selected annually by the Academia de las Artes y Ciencias Cinematográficas de la Argentina.
+The selection committee holds separate votes to decide which film goes to the Oscars and, in a separate vote, which film goes to the Spanish Goya Awards.